Integrated Learning and Learning at Ursula Franklin Academy

 Uniform Policy

 The student uniform policy was originally conceived by parents, students, staff and Dr. Franklin to meet two major objectives: an aid in working towards developing a sense of equity; and in helping to maintain a strong sense of community.
-At the time of selection the combination of colours did not represent any country represented by the United Nations – an important consideration to ensure the school uniform did not take on any unintended meaning or representation.
+At the time of selection, the combination of colours did not represent any country represented by the United Nations – an important consideration to ensure the school uniform did not take on any unintended meaning or representation.
 Students are required to wear the complete school uniform at all times at school and while participating in school activities.

 At Ursula Franklin Academy, a school focused on social justice, we are committed to ensuring that fairness, equity, and inclusion are essential principles of our school community and are integrated into our registration process, programs, operations, and practices.
 Ursula Franklin Academy follows the Equitable Policy practices as outlined on the TDSB website.